 People who take moderate to high doses of heroin may experience a wave of drowsiness shortly after the initial rush wears off, during which they may nod out.
 Nodding out may look like falling asleep while sitting up.
 A person may close their eyes, tilt their head forward or fall forward completely, then jolt awake before appearing to fall back asleep again.

 Heroin is a short-acting opioid.
 The effects of a heroin high begin very quickly after the drug is used, appearing within seconds after smoking or injecting the drug and minutes after smoking it.
 Feelings of pleasure usually peak within 5-15 minutes, but quickly wear off.
+This compels users to consume more of the highly addictive drug in an effort to maintain the high and delay withdrawal symptoms.
 The total length of a heroin high can range from 30 minutes to a couple of hours, depending on the dose taken and the person’s tolerance for heroin.

 Signs of a Heroin Overdose